yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/newReadme.md

 ```
 #### Functional alphabetical sort
 * even though the following may seem  complcated at first, it should be more readable at a glance than the imperitive code above, that does the same thing.
+* sortAlphabeticly is an example of function composition. by composing slice, sort, and a callback to sort.
 * one important thing to note is that the .sort() method on arrays will mutate the array, which is a side effect. because of this sortAlphabeticly uses the .slice() method to create a copy of the original list before it runs sort(). this makes sortAlphabeticly a pure function.
 ``` javascript
 let sortAlphabeticly = list => list.slice().sort((a, b) => a.toLowerCase() > b.toLowerCase());